This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 (25) An applicant may appeal the outcome of their application for admission to the relevant Head of School.

-(26) If the Head of School, is unable to determine the outcome of the appeal or complaint to the satisfaction of the applicant, the final decision will be made by relevant Faculty Pro Vice-Chancellor (or nominee).
+(26) If the Head of School, is unable to determine the outcome of the appeal or complaint to the satisfaction of the applicant, the final decision will be made by relevant College Pro Vice-Chancellor (or nominee).
 The Pro Vice-Chancellor (or nominee) may request any advice required to assist in making a decision.

 (27) A student may appeal their final Honours Grade the relevant Pro Vice-Chancellor (or nominee).
-The Pro Vice-Chancellor (or nominee) may request any advice required to assist in making a decision, including referring the matter to the Faculty Progress and Appeals Committee.
+The Pro Vice-Chancellor (or nominee) may request any advice required to assist in making a decision, including referring the matter to the College Progress and Appeals Committee.

 Top of Page